apache/incubator-taverna-language/taverna-language-commandline/README.md

 ###### Example 2: Verbose mode

-The report is more explained.
+The report is more explanatory.

 	$tavlang validate -v ../../workflow2.t2flow